dundalek/firewrap/README.md

 - [Presets](src/firewrap/preset) - Are reusable pieces that define security policy.
 - [Profiles](src/firewrap/preset) - Define sandbox environment for an application and are automatically used if application name matches, usually use one or more presets.
-- Levels (idea) - It is usually hard to create minimal profile that does not break any functionality.
+- Levels - It is usually hard to create minimal profile that does not break any functionality.
-  - The idea is to have common levels that add privileges.
+  - The idea is to have common levels that add privileges, from tightest `-b0` to widest `-b9`.
   Then based on risk one can:
     - Start with tightest profile, observe broken program and increase level by trial-and-error until the program works.
     - Or start with a wider profile and working program, and tighten level just until before the program stops working.